 Insanely, this massive loss of human life did not seem to phase Japanese leadership, many of whom believed death (not their own, obviously, but those of Japanese subjects) was the ultimate sacrifice to be made for the emperor.

 So, despite this bombing campaign and a weakening military, Japan in mid-1945 showed no signs of surrendering.

 The United States, eager as ever to end the war as quickly as possible, elected to use atomic weapons — bombs possessing never-before-seen destructive potential — on two Japanese cities: Hiroshima and Nagasaki.

-They killed 200,000 people immediately and tens of thousands more in the years after the bombings — as it turns out nuclear weapons have rather long-lasting effects, and by dropping them, the US subjected residents of these cities and surrounding areas to death and despair for decades after the war.
+They killed 200,000 people immediately and tens of thousands more in the years after the bombings — as it turns out nuclear weapons have rather long-lasting effects, and by dropping them, the United States subjected residents of these cities and surrounding areas to death and despair for decades after the war.

 American officials justified this staggering loss of civilian life as a way of forcing Japan’s unconditional surrender without having to launch a costly invasion of the island.
 Considering that the bombings took place on August 6th and August 8th, 1945, and Japan indicated its desire to surrender only days later, on August 15th, 1945, this narrative appears to check out.

 On the outside, the bombs had the intended effect — the Pacific Theater and all of World War II had come to a close.
 The ends had justified the means.

 But underneath this, it’s also equally as likely that American motivation was to establish their post-war dominance by demonstrating their nuclear capacity, especially in front of the Soviet Union (everyone had heard about the bombs, but the US wanted to show they were prepared to use them).